White House reiterates teacher vaccinations ‘not a prerequisite’ to reopening schools

 “I think New York City has done a pretty good job in terms of showing the way.
 Big school district.
 Lots of issues in terms of old buildings.
 We learned a lot from what New York City did in September and October,” she said.

 Weingarten also cited similar efforts made in Oregon, West Virginia and Ohio, as well as D.C.
-Mayor Muriel E. Bowser’s handling of reopening schools in the nation’s capital, noting that Bowser had made a push to vaccinate teachers and school employees in the last few weeks.
+Mayor Muriel E. Bowser’s handling of reopening schools in the nation’s capital, noting that Bowser had made a push to vaccinate teachers and school employees in the past few weeks.

 “If the NFL could figure out how to do this in terms of testing and the protocols — if schools are that important, let’s do it,” Weingarten said.
 “My members want it.
 They just want to be safe.